 Feather DJ.
 2022.
 A ‘‘Bit of a Politician’’ on a ‘‘Tough Assignment’’: Robert Birley’s Visiting Professorship at the University of Witwatersrand, 1964 – 1967.
 Diplomacy and Statecraft, :257-278 DOI Publisher Url Public Url

-Feather D. 2022.
+Feather DANIEL.
+2022.
 Creating a ‘deplorable impression’: the Dryden Society’s 1969 tour of South Africa and the making of End of the Dialogue Contemporary British History, DOI Publisher Url Public Url

 Feather DJ.
 2022.
 Keeping Britain ‘‘in the fore’’: The Establishment of the British Council in South Africa and its Contribution to the 1960 Union Festival The Journal of Imperial and Commonwealth History, 50 :757-788 DOI Author Url Publisher Url Public Url